Skip to main content

 The context

-Why timely alerts are crucial in shipping price negotiations
+Why timing matters in shipping negotiations

 The goals